Upholding greater diversity in the legal profession: Dr. Charles Osuji (Hon. D.) of Osuji and Smith Lawyers

 Despite being a recipient of multiple awards, Osuji defines success as the act of helping another person to get ahead through a reference letter from him or work experience at the Calgary law firm.
 He says that his bold moves in his profession encourage others and create more opportunities for them, which is ultimately not credited to himself but to those who look up to him.

-Watch a video of Charles Osuji here
+Watch a video of Dr. Charles Osuji (Hon.
+D.) here

 Source: LEXPERT Business of LAW